wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

 ### CheckpointRateInSec

-Defines how often the storage component ensures recent data and configuration changes are flushed to storage.
+Use the CheckpointRateInSec property to define, in seconds, how often the storage component ensures recent data and configuration changes are flushed to storage.

 A setting of 0 disables checkpointing.
-Disabling checkpointing reduces the resiliency of the product and thus data loss can occur should the host device lose power.
+Disabling checkpointing reduces the resiliency of the product and thus data loss can occur if the host device loses power.

-The value is expressed in seconds.

 #### CheckpointRateInSec type